jaalto/project--emacs-epackage-template/README.rst

     mv package-1.0/* .
     rmdir package-1.0

-    # Import and tag
+    # Import and tag.
+The YYYY-MM-DD is the date of the archive

-    git add [--all] ...    (but don't include archice; *.tar.gz) git commit ...
-    git tag upstream/YYYY-MM-DD--1.0
+    git add [--all] ...    (but don't include archice; *.tar.gz) git commit -m "import upstream YYYY-MM-DD 1.0 from <URL>" git tag upstream/YYYY-MM-DD--1.0

     # The utility will create the branch as needed.
 Output: